Cake (Flo Rida song)

 "Cake" is a song by the American rapper Flo Rida, from the Atlantic Records compilation album, This Is a Challenge.
 The song features the American rap duo 99 Percent.
 It was released to contemporary hit radio as a single on February 28, 2017.

 Music video

 The official music video was released March 15, 2017.

 Commercial performance

 The song debuted at number 89 on the Billboard Hot 100 for the week ending May 6, 2017.
 It peaked at number 73, charting for six weeks.
+To date, it remains Flo Rida's last Hot 100 appearance.